 – Cesar Millan

-I’ve been a member of this church for about thirty something years, and when I think about it, that’s as long as Jesus lived on earth.
+I’ve been a member of this church since I was baptized at 8 years old, and I am currently active in this church.
 My experiences being a member of this church is that you go to church because you want to be more like Jesus, even though you know those around you, as well as yourself aren’t perfect like He is, you still go.
 I know that it’s here where Jesus Christ can teach me by His Holy Spirit.
 Its also here where I know I can be given opportunities to serve others like Jesus did when He was alive.
 This has helped me know I am a child of God, because of the many things I still need to learn about His teachings.
 This church is undoubtedly centered around Jesus Christ, and I’m glad I’m a member.

 The Savior Jesus Christ was the greatest example of humility.
 When he walked on earth, he was the most powerful, knowledgeable, and extraordinary man to ever live.
 Yet he lived a life most of us are afraid but capable of doing, and that is to simply live life thinking of ourselves less.